Monica-Mweetwa/AMAZEMicrobiomeAnalysis/README.md

 ## How to Use the Code

 2. **Run the analysis**:
-   - 1. `DataCleaning/`: This folder conatis all the code used to preprocess the raw count data and prepares it for analysis.
-     2. `Baseline_08_24.Rmd`: Performs statistical tests of the baseline mcirobiome data.
+   - 2. `Baseline_08_24.Rmd`: Performs statistical tests of the baseline mcirobiome data.
      3. `3.
 SupplementationAnalysis`: This folder contains all the code used to anaylse microbial changes after intervention

 ## Contact Information